seanbreckenridge/sqlite_backup/README.md

   - useful in case the source is in read-only mode (e.g. in some sort of docker container)
   - safer if you're especially worried about corrupting or losing data
 - Uses [`Cpython`s Connection.backup](https://github.com/python/cpython/blob/8fb36494501aad5b0c1d34311c9743c60bb9926c/Modules/_sqlite/connection.c#L1716), which directly uses the [underlying Sqlite C code](https://www.sqlite.org/c3ref/backup_finish.html)
-- Performs a [`wal_checkpoint`](https://www.sqlite.org/pragma.html#pragma_wal_checkpoint) after copying to the destination, to remove the WAL (write-ahead log; temporary database file) -- this ensures that [immutable](https://www.sqlite.org/c3ref/open.html) connections in the future have access to all of the data
+- Performs a [`wal_checkpoint`](https://www.sqlite.org/pragma.html#pragma_wal_checkpoint) after copying to the destination, to remove the WAL (write-ahead log; temporary database file) -- this ensures that [immutable](https://www.sqlite.org/c3ref/open.html) connections in the future have access to all of the data.
+Typically the WAL is removed when the database is closed, but [particular builds of sqlite](https://sqlite.org/forum/forumpost/1fdfc1a0e7) or sqlite compiled with [`SQLITE_DBCONFIG_NO_CKPT_ON_CLOSE` enabled](https://www.sqlite.org/c3ref/c_dbconfig_enable_fkey.html) may prevent that -- so the checkpoint exists to ensure there are no temporary files leftover

 In short, this **prioritizes safety of the data** over performance (temporarily copying data files to `/tmp`) - because we often don't know what the application may be doing while we're copying underlying sqlite databases